harvard-nrg/morphometry/README.md

 > Headless snapshot support requires `xvfb-run`

-## laterality plots
+### laterality plots
-For quality assessment, Left versus Right laterality plots are generated and stored under `morphometrics/plots`.
+For quality assessment, left-hemisphere versus right-hemisphere laterality plots are generated and stored under `morphometrics/plots`.

-### automatic parsing and re-formatting
+### automatic parsing and re-formatting of (some) output files
-Commonly needed output e.g., `aseg.stats`, `*.aparc.stats`, `wmsnr.e3.dat`, are
+Commonly used output files e.g., `aseg.stats`, `*.aparc.stats`, `wmsnr.e3.dat`, are
-automatically parsed and reformatted as JSON within the `morphometrics/stats` directory.
+automatically parsed and reformatted as JSON and stored under `morphometrics/stats`.

 ## Developers
-For debugging, you may want to run only certain steps of the pipeline using the `--steps` argument
+For debugging, you may want to run certain steps of the pipeline, which you can do using the `--steps` argument

 ```bash
 surpher.py --input image.dcm --steps tal_qc parse snapshots ...
 ```